Number of items in cart: 0

 When we develop self esteem, we take control of our mission, values and discipline.
 Self-esteem brings about self improvement, true assessment, and determination.
 Be positive.
 Be contented and happy.
 Be appreciative.

 I live in sunny South Africa.
 I create websites, meditate, study and listen to lots of music, while I write articles for my blog.
 I help people uncover their potential and guide them into a fulfilling life.
-I am a certified NLP Practitioner, and soon to be Master Practitioner.
+I am a certified Master NLP Practitioner.
 My goal is to become a certified NLP Trainer, so I can teach others about the power of change through NLP.